deke-a/deke-a.github.io/pages/about-me.md

   image: assets/images/headshot_final.jpeg
   linkedin: https://www.linkedin.com/in/moradeke-adetosoye/
   bio: |
-    I’m currently a sophomore studying Computer Information Systems and Cybersecurity at Grambling State University in Grambling, Louisiana.
-I expect to graduate in 2028.
+    I'm a sophomore at Grambling State University, majoring in Computer Information Systems with a minor in Cybersecurity, on track to graduate in 2028.
+I’m especially interested in how technology can be used to make systems smarter, safer, and more responsive to real-world needs.

-    My work explores the intersection of hardware and intelligence—how wearable devices and embedded systems can help people better understand their health and environment.
+    Right now, I’m exploring how digital tools—like AI, media platforms, and connected devices—can empower underrepresented communities and reshape how we share stories, protect data, and build networks.
+Whether I’m building my first website, working on a research team, or troubleshooting code, I enjoy figuring out how things work and how they can work better.

-    When I’m not working on research, I enjoy mentoring younger students, playing jazz trumpet, and tinkering with Raspberry Pi projects in my free time.
+    Outside the classroom, I mentor other students, serve as a Community Assistant, and stay involved in projects that blend tech, creativity, and service.
+I’m curious by nature and always looking for ways to grow—one experiment, one line of code, or one conversation at a time.

   hobbies:
-    - icon: 🎺
+    - icon: 🧶
       title: Crocheting
       description: I’ve been crocheting since middle school and love making clothes and accessories.
-    - icon: 🤖
+    - icon: 👩🏽‍🍳
-      title: Raspberry Pi Projects
+      title: Cooking
-      description: I enjoy building mini smart devices—like home sensors and wearables—using Raspberry Pi.
+      description: I enjoy making food from scratch and experimenting with new recipes.
-    - icon: 🕹️
+    - icon: 📚
-      title: Retro Gaming
+      title: Reading
-      description: I love modding old consoles and diving into pixel art games on emulators.
+      description: I love reading novels and comics, action and thrillers would always have my heart.

   gallery:
     - image: /assets/images/me-guitar.png